Advanced

 3 is good enough to help your long range fire find its mark.

-In team games, Targeting facilities work for the entire team, so only the entire team only needs 3 facilities to remove the radar wobble for everyone.
+In team games, Targeting facilities work for the entire team, so the entire team only needs 3 facilities to remove the radar wobble for everyone.

 Anti-radar